TheDecentralizedVeteran/thedecentralizedveteran.github.io/README.md

 ## About This Project

-This Project is dedicated to helping non-tech related people like myself contribute to decentralization because that's how we get better as a society and move forward.
+This Project is dedicated to helping non-tech people like myself contribute to decentralization because that's how we get better as a society and move forward.
 Our mission is to empower everyone to participate in building a decentralized future.

 Through this project, we aim to: